kvarkson/django-pdf-to-image-converter/README.md

 =============================

 The app is solving the following issues:
-1. Upload a pdf file.
+1. Upload a pdf file
-2. Convert the file to series of images (for each page).
+2. Convert the file to series of images (for each page)
-3. Compress the images to an archive.
+3. Compress the images to an archive

 #Install
 You are going to need to install the following dependencies: